 As a result, Article 3 was added to the Constitution, allowing a quick and straightforward way for the states to have the possibility of reorganization at any moment.

-- Therefore, the Amending Act made it feasible for the President to specify a deadline or prescribed limit through which the Parliament might move forward with the topic without first seeking the opinions of the state in question.
+- The 5th Amendment of the Indian Constitution made it feasible for the President to specify a deadline or prescribed limit through which the Parliament might move forward with the topic without first seeking the opinions of the state in question.

 - Before suggesting to Parliament that a Bill be considered if it changes a State’s territory, name, or boundaries, the President must first refer the Bill to the relevant State Legislature, which has a set period of time in which to respond.